 No dwellings are permitted to be constructed on any part of any land that is identified as being 'high' likelihood of slope instability.
-These areas are identified on Figure 4.

 A minimum building area of 180m2 is to be available on each residential allotment (eg a minimum 15m diameter circle behind the building line).
-The building area is to be situated wholly on land that is identified on Figure 4 as being of low or medium risk of slope instability.
+The building area is to be situated wholly on land that is identified as being of low or medium risk of slope instability.
 The building area is to be clearly identified on each lot on the subdivision plan that accompanies the development application for subdivision.